Harlowwinston17/CS2-FPS-Optimizer-for-Windows-10-11-Boost-Performance-2026-/README.md

 ## ❓ FAQ

 **Q:** Is this safe for CS2?
 **A:** Yes – it only modifies standard Windows settings, not CS2 game files.
-VAC and FACEIT safe [citation:3].
+VAC and FACEIT safe.

 **Q:** Does it work with other games?
 **A:** The optimizer is tuned for CS2 but the system tweaks benefit most competitive titles.